spacetelescope/jdaviz/docs/imviz/import_data.rst

     viewer.add_markers(coord_i2d, use_skycoord=True, marker_name='my_markers')

-If you have a large catalog, you might want to filter your table to the marks of interest before adding them to Imviz.
+If you have a large catalog, you might want to filter your table to the marks of interest before adding them to Imviz, in order to avoid performance issues associated with adding large numbers of markers.
 For instance, if your image has FITS WCS, you could use `astropy.wcs.WCS.footprint_contains` if you only want the marks within a footprint.
 Alternately, you could filter by relevant columns in your catalogs, such as brightness, distance, etc.